Optomechanical quantum entanglement mediated by acoustic phonon fields

-{\it Finite temperature entanglement and experimental considerations.---} We now shift our focus to more realistic, finite temperature scenarios, where the entanglement generation can be strongly suppressed due to the much more rapid thermal dephasing as compared with the zero temperature limit.
-However, as we have seen previously, the entanglement can nonetheless be present in the system around the times $\tau = 2 j \pi, j = 1,2,3.\dots$ when there is full rephasing (neglecting the other circuit and elastic strip decohering environments).
+In the case of a finite temperature strip, the entanglement can be strongly suppressed due to the much more rapid thermal dephasing as compared with the zero temperature limit.
+However, the entanglement can nonetheless be present in the system around the times $\tau = 2 j \pi, j = 1,2,3.\dots$ when there is full rephasing.
+On the other hand, the dissipation of the LC oscillators due to their external environments will eventually destroy any possible entanglement in the system; we therefore shall only focus on the first peak of the entanglement when $\tau = 2 \pi$.
 In order to quantitatively investigate the entanglement dynamics, we assume some example parameters for the model that are related to actual experimental devices.
-In particular, for the elastic strip we adopt the silicon nitride vibrating string parameters from Ref. \cite{schilling2016near}: $\rho_m=10^3~{\mathrm{kg}}/{\mathrm{m}}^3$, $F=10^{-5}~{\mathrm{N}}$, $W=1~\mu{\mathrm{m}}$, $T=0.1~\mu{\mathrm{m}}$; however, we assume a much longer length $L = 2~{\mathrm{cm}}$ than that considered in Ref. \cite{schilling2016near} ($\approx 60~\mu{\mathrm{m}}$).
+In particular, for the elastic strip we adopt the silicon nitride vibrating string parameters from Ref. \cite{schilling2016near}: $\rho_m=10^3~{\mathrm{kg}}/{\mathrm{m}}^3$, $F=10^{-5}~{\mathrm{N}}$, $W=1~\mu{\mathrm{m}}$, $T=0.1~\mu{\mathrm{m}}$; however, we assume a much longer length $L = 2~{\mathrm{cm}}$ than that considered in Ref. \cite{schilling2016near} ($\approx 60~\mu{\mathrm{m}}$) corresponding to the lowest mechanical mode frequency $\omega_1 \approx 50$ kHz.
 For the LC oscillators, we adopt typical superconducting microwave LC circuit parameters with $\Delta L=1~\mu{\mathrm{m}}$, $d=0.1~\mu{\mathrm{m}}$, and the circuit mode frequency of $\Omega/(2\pi)=15~{\mathrm{GHz}}$.
 The separation distance between the capacitors is taken to be $D = 1~\mathrm{cm}$.
+We shall consider a decay rate constant $\kappa\approx 1~{\mathrm{kHz}}$; relaxation and dephasing times ranging from a few hundred microseconds to over a millisecond have been reported for superconducting circuits \cite{reagor2016quantum,nersisyan_manufacturing_2019,wei2020verifying,zhang2021universal,somoroff2021millisecond}.